It’s a Brownie. It’s Brittle. All in one treat.

 Position a rack in center of oven; preheat to 300°F. Generously grease an 18x13 jelly roll pan.

-Using clean beaters and bowl, beat egg whites in a bowl until peaks form.
+Using clean beaters and bowl, beat egg whites in a bowl until stiff peaks form.
 Scrape out and set aside in a small bowl.

 Cut butter into tablespoons in bowl of a stand mixer, or large bowl (you may use same bowl used to beat egg whites).
 Turn mixer to low and slowly add sugar.
 Mix until sugar and butter are incorporated.
 If there are large bits of butter turn to medium to medium high speed and scrape down sides until butter is incorporated into sugar.